 With our offices in Barcelona, Palma de Mallorca and Ibiza, we primarily operate in Barcelona, Costa Brava and Balearic Islands.

-Nevertheless, we can fully support yachts in all major Iberian Peninsula Mediterranean coast destinations.
+Nevertheless, we can fully support yachts in all major Spanish Ports, located the Iberian Peninsula part of the Mediterranean coast.
 Some of them are: Tarragona, Valencia, Dénia, Alicante, Cartagena, Malaga, Marbella and Gibraltar.

-In addition, we operate in the ports on the Atlantic coast: Cádiz, Vigo and La Coruña, and Canary Islands.
+In addition, we operate in the ports on the Atlantic coast,like Cádiz, Vigo and La Coruña, and Canary Islands.

 Barcelona is one of the leading tourist destinations in the world.
 For instance, there is no other port in Western Mediterranean offering such diversity of extraordinary experiences.
 Some of them are spectacular modernist and gothic architecture.
 Nevertheless, the city is rich with lots of unique gastronomic offers from world famous Chefs.
 Furthermore, this Mediterranean city can offer a great variety of music and art venues, business fairs and and sports events.
 When it comes to the gastronomy, Barcelona will definately have a lot to offer!
 In this city, there are plenty of places where you’ll never have the same meal twice, thanks to their constant innovation and focus on seasonal products.
 In Barcelona, many of them draw from the same source of inspiration: the humble Catalan kitchens of decades past.
 The Michelin Guide currently includes a total of 24 Michelin star restaurants in Barcelona, so if this once-in-a-lifetime dining experience is on your bucket list, you’re spoiled for choice.